Puluwat language: Vowels

+After sounds /pʷ, mʷ/, /a/ may be raised and fronted as [æ], and back vowels may be slightly centered as [ü, ö, ɔ̈].

+/i/ can be heard as [ɪ] when in closed syllables.

 Vowel distribution is limited and occur finally.
 Vowels may present themselves as short or long and can change to a lower pitch when lengthened.
 While all syllables are stressed fairly evenly, stressed syllables are often denoted as capitals.
 The following are two rules that determine stressed syllables: